kitlith/rseq_rs/README.md

 # Credits
-Atlas, for the BRSEQ documentation that was immensely useful for implementing this (https://pastebin.com/xgsKecv9) Ruben Nunez and Valley Bell, for making rseq2midi which `play` is based on and was also used as a form of documentation
+Atlas, for the BRSEQ documentation that was immensely useful for implementing this (https://pastebin.com/xgsKecv9) Ruben Nunez and Valley Bell, for making rseq2midi which `play` is based on and was also used as a form of documentation Adam Crossing, for making videos about Wii Music and inspiring me to look into this